Southampton-RSG-Training/dirac-version-control-old/_episodes/05-remote.md

 Now back on GitHub we can see that our `README.md` shows the text from both commits, and our conflict is resolved:

 ![Resolved conflict on GitHub]({{ site.url }}{{ site.baseurl }}/fig/05-remote/conflict-resolved.png)

+Now we can successfully collaboratively develop our research code with others.

 > ## Conflict Mitigation
 > If you've got multiple different people working on a code at once,